santanag1223/Analyze-Subs/README.md

 ### *From My Research at Texas A&M University*
-# Analyze Submissions `analyzeSubs.py`
+# Homework Analyzer - `Analyzer.py`

 ## Description:
-Python Script that takes C++ assignment submissions in a zipfile and outputs an Excel spreadsheet to analyze data from submissions.
+Python script that takes C++ homework submissions from Mirmir Classroom (now shutdown) and scrapes files for metadata to track student performance.

 ## Arguments:
-The Script has **1 required argument** and **1 optional argument** to be passed when running:
+The script has **1 required argument** and **1 optional argument** to be passed when running:
-  - (required) &nbsp; *workingDir* :
+  - (required) &nbsp; *targetDirectory* :
-<br /> The workingDir should be a zipfile either in the current directory **OR** a path to the zipfile from the root directory
+<br /> The target directory should be:
+    - A Mimir dataset zipfile in the current directory
-<br /> (i.e. `/mnt/c/users/.../<workingDir>`)
+    - The absolute path to a Mimir dataset zipfile
+    - The absolute path to a folder containing multiple Mimir datasets (using the `-m` flag)
-  - (optional) &nbsp; *mulitSet*:
+  - (optional) &nbsp; *mulitpleSets* - `-m`:
 <br /> Allows for a group of datasets to be ran together, and output into a single excel file.
-When running as a multiSet, the *workingDir* passed should be a path to a folder with multiple datasets (zipfiles) within it.
-<br /> By default the script assumes only one set, and is looking for a zipfile, passing `-m` or `--multiSet` allows for multiple sets to be analyzed.
+  - (optional) &nbsp; *processErrors* - `-e`:
+<br /> If a submission fails to compile, the script attempts to classify the submission's error.

 ## Dependencies:
   - **Python Modules**